College Counseling and Advocacy

 Our college guidance begins in freshman year, with group orientation sessions with the Director of College Counseling.
 We collect biographical information from each family and gain early insights into the special circumstances, strengths, and talents of each student.

 We offer personalized student and family college guidance in junior year.
 All students are programmed for College Guidance where they work on career searches/development, college resume writing, essay preparation; they also receive training on Naviance.
 In addition, the College Counseling team meets with each student (with their parents) to offer advice concerning college selections, visits, interviews, and optimum standardized testing schedules.
 Special scholarships (ethnic and financial service, athletic, music, theatre and art), enrichment and pre-college programs are identified early for each student.
+Due to Covid-19, these meetings are currently taking place virtually.

 The College Counseling team personally advises each student based upon her individual profile and no preferential treatment is given to a student on the basis of GPA.
 The team advocates for each Hill senior equally throughout the process.
 In senior year, all students are also programmed for College Guidance to aid them with individual questions during the college application process.